Frequently Asked Questions

 Q:Who are ICOMP’s members?

-ICOMP has over 70 members who are brought together by their support for the ICOMP Principles, which they believe are essential to a healthy online marketplace.
+More than 70 companies, trade associations, consumer organisations and individuals have, to date, endorsed ICOMP’s principles which they believe are essential to a healthy online marketplace.
 All of these organisations are involved in the online marketplace – large and small – represent several industries including advertising, technology and publishing.
 Most of ICOMP’s members are spread across Europe, with some members also based in the United States, the Middle East and Asia.
 For a full list of ICOMP Council Members, visit the Member Directory or Contact Us.ICOMP is funded by member contributions as well as sponsorship from Microsoft.
 Burson-Marsteller acts as its secretariat.

 Q:What benefits does ICOMP bring to its members?